Afternoon wedding dress-code

 Avoid the color of the bridal party

 Color-wise everything from pastel to gemstone bright colors goes.
 In the US, find out the color of the bridal party, so you do not choose the same color.
 Always avoid white unless you are the bride.
 In many European countries, wearing a LBD to a wedding would not be a good choice.
 In the US it is ok, when the vibe clearly states party.
 Medium sized (size of your hand) floral print cocktail dresses work well too with metallic pumps or pumps in a color of the print or dress.
+When you are on a budget, but need a new dress browse consignment and/or stores long time ahead of the date or look for budget-friendly afternoon wedding guest attire online.

 Wear wedge heels at an outdoor wedding